 Grace Cavalieri is the author of 23 books and chapbooks of poetry and 26 produced plays.
 A co-founder of WPFW-FM, a groundbreaking public radio station.
 Grace began her legendary interview show, “The Poet and the Poem,” at that station 40 years ago.
 Cavalieri’s many awards include The George Garrett Award for Service to Literature from the national Association of Writers and Writing Programs (AWP); a Lifetime Achievement Award from the Washington Independent Review of Books; two Allen Ginsburg awards for poetry; the Paterson Poetry Prize; the inaugural Folger Shakespeare Library’s Columbia Book Award for Service to Literature; and a Silver Medal from the Corporation for Public Broadcasting.
 Her papers are housed in the Gelman Library at George Washington University.

 She has had 26 plays produced on American stages.
 Her 21st play “Quilting the Sun” was presented at the Smithsonian Institution, and received its world premiere at Centre Stage, S.C.
 Her latest play is “Anna Nicole: Blonde Glory” (2011.)
-Grace teaches poetry workshops throughout the country at numerous colleges.
-She produced and hosted “The Poet and the Poem,” weekly, on WPFW-FM (1977-1997) presenting 2,000 poets to the nation.
+She produces and hosts “The Poet and the Poem,” weekly, on WPFW-FM (1977-1997) presenting 2,000 poets to the nation.
 She now presents this series to public radio from the Library of Congress via NPR satellite and Pacifica Radio celebrating 42 years on air in 2019.

 Grace Cavalieri writes full-time in Annapolis, Maryland where she had lived with her late husband, sculptor Kenneth Flynn (1930-2013.)
 They have four grown daughters.